mmisamore/fregetalk/fregetalk.md

    };
 }

-// Note how we explicitly compose two functions at a time List&lt;int&gt; someFn( List&lt;int&gt; l ) {
+// Note how we have to explicitly compose two functions at a time List&lt;int&gt; someFn( List&lt;int&gt; l ) {
   return dot( take(10), dot(sort, filter) ).apply(l);
 }